What is FX Risk?

 If a volatile movement occurs in one of the transactional currencies and the company has not managed the exposure to that currency (either via organic exposure elimination or hedging), then they are susceptible to negative impacts to their earnings per share (EPS) and earnings before interest, tax, depreciation and amortization (EBITDA).

-- Transaction risk is the risk of incurring losses due to exchange rate movements that occur between the time a commercial transaction is entered into and the time it is settled.
+- Transaction risk happens when the value of a company’s future cash flows change due to changes in exchange rates from the time the transaction occurs to the settlement of the transaction.
 This risk is particularly of concern for companies that conduct business across international borders and have significant international receivables and payables.

-- Translation risk is the risk associated with the translation of a company’s financial statements into the currency of the reporting entity.
+- Translation risk occurs when a firm’s equities, assets, liabilities, or income are denominated in a foreign currency and any fluctuation in the exchange rate will cause a change in the reported financial statement.
 Translation risk can arise when a company reports its financial statements in a currency other than its functional currency, or when a company reports its financial statements in a different currency than the currency of the subsidiary.

-- Economic risk is the risk associated with changes in the economic environment that can have an adverse impact on a company’s operations.
+- Economic risk refers to the effect of exchange rate changes on the present value of future cash flows of a firm.
+It is the risk associated with changes in the economic environment that can have an adverse impact on a company’s operations.
 This risk can arise from changes in exchange rates, interest rates, inflation, and other macroeconomic variables.
 Economic risk is particularly relevant for companies with significant international operations.

 - Liquidity risk indicates the ability of an organization to absorb FX volatility in its cash flow.
 Companies who cannot absorb FX unpredictability will face issues paying bills, repaying loans, making payments to suppliers, and running their businesses effectively.